-New storage, both in ground and above ground, and improved conveyance must be constructed to capture water when least environmentally damaging, system operations of the recent past.
-Likewise, water system reliability cannot be achieved if ecosystem problems continually disrupt deliveries.
-New storage and improved conveyance must be constructed to capture water at times that are least damaging to the environment and efficiently move it to areas and times of need, uses among all and to efficiently move it to areas of need.
+New storage, both in ground and above ground, and improved conveyance must be constructed to capture water when least environmentally damaging, and to efficiently move it to areas of need.
 Building new conveyance alone, without new storage, would seriously compromise the ability to protect the estuary and provide sufficient environmental flows.
 Storage and conveyance must be coupled in order to operate the system with sufficient flexibility to protect both the environment and economy.
 The storage and conveyance systems should also meet water quality standards (which are tightening) and also allow operation of legal water markets.

 Figure 8 shows how water from the Delta watershed is used both within that watershed, in coastal urban areas, and in the Tulare Basin (where most use is for agriculture).
 As a result of these conveyance projects, the majority of Californians, in one way or another, use water from the Delta and its watershed.
-However, it is important also to understand that most water systems in California are local projects and that the State Water Project and the federal Central Valley Project provide modest supplies of the total dedicated water used in the state.
+However, it is important also to understand that most water systems in California are local